 Indirect Business Taxes: A Definition and Examples for Small Businesses

-Indirect business taxes are also called hidden taxes because they are already included in the price paid.
+Indirect business taxes — sometimes also called hidden taxes — are taxes that can be passed to your customers by being built into a higher price.
 They are not added on top of an item’s price, like sales tax.
 For example, gasoline tax is built into the price of gas at the pump.
 The gas producer pays the tax to the state.
 Import duties are another type of indirect tax, according to The Balance.

 In this article, we’ll cover:

 What Are Indirect Business Taxes?